 Infrastructure – strategic water source development, hydrants, substations

-Prevention – Education, media, other outlets
+Prevention – education, media, other outlets

+Training – the right type

 Unprotected Lands – adjacent lands lacking structural protection

-Two attachments have been provided for your use:
+Two attachments accompany this letter for your use:

-A map displaying any changes to WUI’s with each rural protection area overlaying those WUIs.
+A map displaying any changes to WUI boundaries with each rural protection area overlaying those WUIs.

-A list of Specific issues that could potentially impact or enhance your ability to response to, plan for, or provide protection during a wildfire.
-This list is not exclusive therefor you are encouraged to provide additional thoughts, ideas, or needs that may not be mentioned.
+A list of specific issues that could potentially impact or enhance your ability to respond to, plan for, or provide protection during a wildfire.
+This list is not all encompassing, therefor you are encouraged to provide additional thoughts, ideas, or needs that may not be mentioned, specific to you area.

+As follow-up to this letter we would like to invite you to attend the Fire Defense Board Meeting on January 22, 2015, 6:00 PM, at the La Grande Fire Station.
+The meeting is designed to provide a good fundamental understanding of the CWPP’s revision process and gain your input specific to the rural protection areas.
+If you are interested in submitting your specific input in advance of the meeting, please feel free to send them to Joe Hessel or JB Brock, emails provided below.

+We would also like to invite you to additional CWPP meetings scheduled through the beginning of 2015 that will correspond to individual WUIs.
+You will be notified in advance when those WUIs affecting your protection area are on the agenda.
+We look forward to your input.

-Thank you for your time and we look forward to you input and participation in our upcoming meetings in January, 2015.
+Thank you for your time.

 Joe Hessel JB Brock